 There are 2 airports close to the city.
 Venezia Marco Polo (VCE) and Treviso-Venezia (TSF):

-- TSF is connected to Venice by the private ATVO bus service, which will bring you in town in less than 50 minutes.
+- TSF is connected to Venice by the private ATVO bus service, which will bring you into town in less than 50 minutes.
 The price for a one-way ticket is 12€ (August 2016).

 I'm visiting Venice.
 Why should I follow your recommendations?